ankane/blazer/README.md

 ### MySQL

-Create a user with read only permissions:
+Create a user with read-only permissions:

 ```sql
 GRANT SELECT, SHOW VIEW ON database_name.* TO blazer@’127.0.0.1′ IDENTIFIED BY ‘secret123‘;